Credit Information in Earnings Calls: Introduction

-To assess the practical economic impact of credit scores, we turn to an out-of-sample analysis using the rolling text model (with both the token selection and lasso stages done without using future information), which would have been available to market participants in real time.
+To assess the practical economic impact of credit scores, we turn to an out-of-sample analysis using the rolling text model, with both the token selection and lasso stages done without using future information.
+The output of the rolling text model would have been available to market participants in real time.
 We form long-short credit portfolios that contain the maximally mispriced firms in every month, while maintaining a zero credit exposure (in a sense to be explained in Section \ref{s:oos}).
 Maximally mispriced means that the long side contains firms with the highest credit scores (whose credit spreads are forecasted to tighten) and the short side contains the credits with the lowest credit scores (that are forecasted to widen).
-Our construction generates a long-short portfolio that isolates differences in credit scores while maintaining minimal overall credit exposure.
-More general trading strategies may take into account other characteristics shown in the literature to forecast returns, but our approach zeros in specifically on the information content of credit scores.
+Our construction generates a long-short portfolio that isolates differences in credit scores while maintaining minimal overall credit exposure. {This portfolio construction, as well as a modified version of our forecasting regression which includes firm fixed effects, point to the importance of cross-sectional variation in the relationship between credit scores and future CDS market outcomes.} More general trading strategies may take into account other characteristics shown in the literature to forecast returns, but our approach zeros in specifically on the information content of credit scores.

 We evaluate the performance of different parameterizations of this strategy against portfolio simulations conducted under the null of no predictability, which provides a natural benchmark against which to compare our backtested returns.
 We find that different parameterizations of our trading strategies generate returns that systematically outperform the simulated distribution of these statistics under the no-predictability null for both IG and HY firms.
-The outperformance is statistically significant and economically large, as the strategies can add 1.5-2.2\% of annualized return to long-only corporate bond portfolios without increasing their credit betas, which in the context of the credit asset class is very large economic effect. \footnote{The expected returns can be increased by using more leverage.} This provides further evidence in support of the capacity constrained investor hypothesis, and suggests that the information content of earnings calls would have been a valuable, real-time tool for credit investors.
+The outperformance is statistically significant and economically large, as the strategies can add 3 to 4\% of annualized return to long-only corporate bond portfolios without increasing their credit betas, which in the context of the credit asset class is very large economic effect.
+This provides further evidence in support of the capacity constrained investor hypothesis, and suggests that the information content of earnings calls would have been a valuable, real-time tool for credit investors.